Urjashee/training-api/NOTES.md

 ```
 After you generate the private public key pair store it in different files with .key as the extension and add th files to .gitignore

+next() with no arguments says "just kidding, I don't actually want to handle this".
+It goes back in and tries to find the next route that would match.